Abbreviations : Report Help

-The flaviviruses are a family of small enveloped viruses with positive-strand RNA genomes of approximately 9.0 to 13 kb.
-Most infect mammals and birds.
-Many flaviviruses are host-specific and pathogenic, such as hepatitis C virus (HCV) in the genus, Hepacivirus.
-The majority of known members in the genus Flavivirus are arthropod borne, and many of which are important human and veterinary pathogens (e.g., yellow fever virus, dengue virus).
+The Flaviviridae is a family of small enveloped viruses with positive-sense RNA genomes of approximately 9.0–13 kb (Table 1.Flaviviridae).
+Most infect mammals and birds, and many are host-specific and pathogenic, such as hepatitis C virus (HCV) in the genus Hepacivirus.
+Most members of the genus Flavivirus are arthropod-borne, and many are important human and veterinary pathogens (e.g., yellow fever virus, dengue virus, West Nile virus).

-Enveloped, 40-60 nm virions with a single core protein (except for genus Pegivirus) and 2-3 envelope glycoproteins
+Enveloped, 40–60 nm virions with a single core protein (except for genus Pegivirus) and 2 or 3 envelope glycoproteins

 Cytoplasmic, in membrane vesicles derived from the endoplasmic reticulum (ER); assembled virions bud into the lumen of the ER and are secreted through the vesicle transport pathway

-Directly from genomic RNA containing a type I cap (cap-dependent initiation) or an IRES element (cap-independent initiation)
+Directly from genomic RNA containing a type I cap (genus Flavivirus) or an internal ribosome entry site (other genera)

 Mammals (all genera); most members of genus Flavivirus are arthropod-borne

 Flavivirus.
-This genus consists primarily of >50 species of arthropod-borne viruses, with distinct groups infecting mosquitoes or ticks.
+Most members of this genus, which includes 53 species, are arthropod-borne viruses, with distinct groups infecting mosquitoes or ticks.
 Mammals and birds are the usual primary hosts, in which infections range from asymptomatic to severe or fatal haemorrhagic fever or neurological disease.
-Important human pathogens include yellow fever virus, dengue virus, Japanese encephalitis virus, West Nile virus and tick-borne encephalitis virus.
+Important human pathogens include yellow fever virus, dengue virus, Zika virus, Japanese encephalitis virus, West Nile virus and tick-borne encephalitis virus.
 Other members cause economically important diseases in domestic or wild animals.
-Additional viruses infecting only arthropods or only mammals (e.g., Tamana bat virus) have been described recently.
+Additional viruses infect only arthropods or only mammals (e.g., Tamana bat virus).

 Pestivirus.
-These viruses infect pigs and ruminants, including cattle, sheep, goats and wild ruminants, and are transmitted through contact with infected secretions (respiratory droplets, urine or faeces).
+Pestiviruses infect pigs and ruminants, including cattle, sheep, goats and wild ruminants, and are transmitted through contact with infected secretions (respiratory droplets, urine or faeces).
 Infections may be subclinical or cause enteric, haemorrhagic or wasting diseases, including the economically important bovine viral diarrhoea virus and classical swine fever virus.
-Additional pestiviruses of unknown pathogenicity that infect bats and rats have been identified recently.
+Additional pestiviruses of unknown pathogenicity infect bats and rats.

 Hepacivirus.
-This genus includes HCV, a major human pathogen causing chronic liver disease, including cirrhosis and cancer, and several other viruses of unknown pathogenicity that infect horses, rodents, bats, cows and primates.
+This genus includes hepatitis C virus (HCV), a major human pathogen causing chronic liver disease, including cirrhosis and cancer.
+Other viruses in the genus are of unknown pathogenicity and infect horses, rodents, bats, cows and primates.
 Infections are typically persistent and target the liver.

 Pegivirus.
-Members are widely distributed in a range of mammalian species, in which they cause persistent infections.
-To date they have not been clearly associated with disease.
+Members of the genus Pegivirus are associated with persistent infections of a wide range of mammalian species.
+They have not been clearly associated with disease.

 Virions are 40–60 nm in diameter, spherical in shape with a lipid envelope.
 The capsid is comprised of a single protein and the envelope contains two or three virus-encoded membrane proteins.
-Specific descriptions of the four individual genera are given in the corresponding sections.
+Specific descriptions of members of the four individual genera are given in the corresponding genus pages.

-The virion Mr, buoyant density, sedimentation coefficient and other physicochemical properties differ among the members of the genera and are described separately in the corresponding sections.
+The virion Mr, buoyant density, sedimentation coefficient and other physicochemical properties differ among the members of the genera and are described separately in the corresponding genus pages.

-Genomes are positive-sense ssRNA of approximately 9.2-11.0, 12.3-13.00, 8.9-10.5 and 8.9-11.3 kb for members of the genera Flavivirus, Pestivirus, Hepacivirus and Pegivirus, respectively.
+Genomes are positive-sense ssRNA of approximately 9.2–11.0, 11.3–13.0, 8.9–10.5 and 8.9–11.3 kb for members of the genera Flavivirus, Pestivirus, Hepacivirus and Pegivirus, respectively.
 All members of the family lack a 3′-terminal poly(A) tract.
-Only the genomes of members of the genus Flavivirus contain a 5′-terminal type I cap structure, the others possess internal ribosomal entry sites (IRESs).
+Only the genomes of members of the genus Flavivirus contain a 5′-terminal type I cap structure, the others possess an internal ribosomal entry site (IRES).

-The virions of members of the family have a single, small basic capsid (C) and two (Flavivirus, Hepacivirus and Pegivirus) or three (Pestivirus) membrane-associated envelope proteins.
+Virions of members of the family have a single, small basic capsid (C) and two (Flavivirus, Hepacivirus and Pegivirus) or three (Pestivirus) membrane-associated envelope proteins.
 Pegiviruses appear to lack a complete nucleocapsid protein gene.
-The nonstructural proteins contain sequence motifs characteristic of a serine protease, RNA helicase and RNA dependent RNA polymerase (RdRp) that are encoded at similar locations along the genome in all genera.
-Further details of specific functional properties are given in the corresponding sections of the individual genera.
+The nonstructural proteins contain sequence motifs characteristic of a serine protease, RNA helicase and RNA-dependent RNA polymerase (RdRP) that are encoded at similar locations along the genome in all genera.
+Further details of specific functional properties are given in the corresponding sections of the individual genera pages.

 Lipids present in virions are derived from host cell membranes and make up 17% of the total virion weight in the case of members of the genus Flavivirus.
-The lipid content of pesti- hepaci-, and pegiviruses has not been determined.
+The lipid content of pestiviruses, hepaciviruses and pegiviruses is unknown.

 Virions contain carbohydrates in the form of glycolipids and glycoproteins.